keerlu/cursor-pagination-tutorial/README.md

 ### 3. Seed the database with example data

+Next, you'll need some example blog post data.
 Create a new file named `prisma/seed.ts` and copy in the [example seed file from this Github repository](https://github.com/keerlu/cursor-pagination-tutorial/blob/main/prisma/seed.ts) .

 Add a reference to this in the `package.json` file: